skramm/homog2d/docs/homog2d_manual.md

 <br>
 In the future, other warnings could be issued, and silenced using this symbol.

 ### 12 - Runtime Polymorphism
 <a name="section_rtp"></a>

-(work in progress)

 Runtime Polymorphic behavior cans be enabled for all the primitives.
 It is enabled only if symbol `HOMOG2D_ENABLE_RTP` is defined, see [build_options](#build_options).
+This will add a common base class `rtp::Root` to all the geometric primitives.

+At present, run-time polymorphism is pretty much preliminar, but required to import data from an SVG file, see [SVG import example](#svg_import_example).

-Check test file [homog2d_test_rtp.cpp](../misc/test_files/homog2d_test_rtp.cpp) for an example.
+Check test file [homog2d_test_rtp.cpp](../misc/test_files/homog2d_test_rtp.cpp) for an example, unrelated to the SVG import case.

+Potential pitfall:
-One pitfall: there is no checking on the correct cast operation, it is up to the user code to make sure to cast the
+there is no checking on the correct cast operation, it is up to the user code to make sure to cast the pointer to the correct type.
+Bad casting will very probably lead to a segfault.